icecube/dnn_reco/docs/source/pages/getting_started/03_monitor_progress.rst

 In this section we will cover how you can monitor the training process.
-It is often crucial to keep an eye on the GPU utilization and the training curves as these cant hint at possible culprits.
+It is often crucial to keep an eye on the GPU utilization and the training curves as these can hint at possible culprits.
 We can check the GPU utilization of the training procedure by opening a second terminal and executing: